JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences/index.md

 That process is similar to the process teachers, documentation or textbook writers, and other knowledge sharers often take when structuring their content.

+You'll want to summarize those points in the talk description.
+You don't have to narrate the entire presentation - just the high-level takeaways and general topics you'll cover.

 ### Describing the Story

-I often use a format like the following for descriptions:
+I often use the STAR format for talk descriptions:

-1. State the context behind your talk
+1. **Situation**: The context behind your talk / what problem you're trying to solve
-2. Summarize what your talk will cover
+2. **Task**: Your general strategy for improving the situation / fixing the problem
-3. Give a list of topics within the talk
+3. **Action**: A list of actions, software projects, or other information for the task
-4. Summarize the conclusions/takeaways from the talk
+4. **Result**: End state after the actions, along with conclusions/takeaways

 These submissions of mine contain good examples of matching descriptions: [How to Complain Positively](https://www.notion.so/joshuakgoldberg/LeadDev-London-2023-2e51b443e42f46719448831973e00ab9) and [TypeScript Static Analysis Hidden Gems](https://www.notion.so/joshuakgoldberg/All-Things-Open-3157bc256629486d8a668632e547c6ba).

 > I highly recommend reading _[On Writing Well](https://www.google.com/books/edition/On_Writing_Well/UvlnAAAAMAAJ?hl=en)_ to learn how to write engaging, pithy descriptions.
 > Its lessons apply both to writing CFPs and giving the talks themselves.

-## 5. Submit the CFP
+## 6. Submit the CFP

 Ok!
 You've gotten your talk titles, abstracts, and general storylines figured out: time to submit the form.